CycleSoftware/cyclesoftware.github.io/source/includes/cs-api/_salesdata.md

 Get sales transactions and related data such as customers, article and object data.
 By default the book-date is used.

-This endpoint is currently in BETA test phase and will replace the v1 version.
-Properties may change throughout the beta-phase.

 <div class="api-endpoint">
 	<div class="endpoint-data">
 		<i class="label label-post">GET</i>